International Exchange

 • continue paying your regular tuition fees to Monash Malaysia (in Malaysian Ringgit)

 If you are interested in applying for an international exchange, it is strongly recommended that you begin planning early.
-We suggest keeping your elective units for the semester you wish to go on exchange to ensure a smoother transition to the partner institution.
+We suggest keeping your elective units for the semester you wish to go on exchange to ensure a smoother transition to the host institution.

 Am I eligible to apply?